 Former Michigan quarterback Cade McNamara announces transfer to Iowa football

 Quarterback has been one of the most scrutinized positions in Iowa football over the last few seasons.
-As the Hawkeyes enter into their bowl game later this month and then the off-season, questions around the position still lingered.
+As the Hawkeyes enter into its bowl game later this month and subsequently the off-season, questions around the position still lingered.
 The biggest of all, would Iowa seek an option via the NCAA transfer portal.
 On Thursday night, one of the biggest transfer portal entries thus far announced his decision to join Iowa's program.

 McNamara is most notable for leading Michigan to the 2021 Big Ten championship and College Football Playoff as the staring quarterback.
 During 2021 he passed for 2,576 yards, 15 touchdowns and six interceptions while completing 64% of his passes.
 However, he lost a starting quarterback battle with current Michigan starter JJ McCarthy early in the 2022 season and served as Michigan's backup; his season later ended to a knee injury.